 Security assessments come in all shapes and sizes.
 Some have tightly defined scopes and others encompass an entire enterprise.
-Some are based on a specific security standard versus a tailored set of controls.
+Others are based on a specific security standard versus a tailored set of controls.
 Some are simple self-assessments while others require independent validation.
 This last distinction is the focus of this blog post.
 Validation benefits the consumers of security assessments by allowing them to establish a level of confidence in the assessment results.

 Independent validation of third-party risk assessments may be requested for a number of reasons.
-Validation may simply be a blanket policy requirement of the customer ordering the assessment.
+Validating may simply be a blanket policy requirement of the customer ordering the assessment.
 Also, a customer may have reason to apply particular scrutiny to a selection of their vendors.
 Whatever the reason, validation provides value that a self-assessment simply cannot.

-Despite the value that independent validation provides, it is exceedingly difficult, costly, and time consuming to implement.
+Despite the value that independent validation provides, it is exceedingly difficult, costly, and time-consuming to implement.
 Effective assessment validation requires extensive knowledge across all cybersecurity domains.
 In addition to the skills requirements, the level of effort and number of hours necessary to conduct validation can be prohibitive for many organizations.

 The good news is that CyberGRX offers validation as an included service for our Tier 1 and Tier 2 Validated assessments.
-This, coupled with the cost savings offered by our Exchange model provides an exceptional value to our customers.
-The following information is intended to describe the value that our validation process delivers.
+This, coupled with the cost savings offered by our Exchange model provides exceptional value to our customers.
+The following information is intended to describe the value that our validating process delivers.

 Independent validation of CyberGRX risk assessments comes in several formats, as described below.